Skip to main content

 Infrared sauna may be slightly better for metal detox because it heats your body more deeply at lower air temperatures, which is more tolerable for longer sessions.
 Both traditional Finnish saunas and infrared saunas produce sweat; the practical advantage of infrared is comfort.
 Either is fine if you go consistently.

 No, pregnant women should not do active metal mobilization (sauna stacking, binders, chelation) during pregnancy.
-Mobilizing metals while pregnant can shift them through the placenta.
+Mobilizing metals while pregnant can move them through the placenta.
 We focus on minimizing new exposures (water filtration, food choices) during pregnancy and run any cleanup work before conception or after weaning.

 A heavy metal detox is a slow process measured in months to years, not days.
 Mild cases respond in 3 to 6 months of consistent sauna, binders, and exposure reduction.
 More significant burdens often take 12 to 24 months.
 Anyone promising a "30-day detox" is selling marketing, not biology.